FarrasQA/e-commerce_AutomationTesting_UI/README.md

 The test scenario is implemented on the following website: https://practice.expandtesting.com/bookstore/

-The main test scenario covers an end-to-end purchase flow, including:
+The main test scenario covers end-to-end purchase flow, including:

 * User login
 * Navigate to product page